jonnyrude/rude-map/README.md

   * `serve build` to open the running project - (this start a local server with the final build version and opens a web browser tab to the project)

 ## Features
 The locations for this app are hard-coded.
-There is no search functionality.
+There text input is to filter these pre-populated results.

 The photo, Foursquare rating, and hours of operation information (if available) are retrieved from the Foursquare API, so this information is live.